 These failure conditions are identified through examination of the way the functions are implemented and the systems' architectures.
-Part of this examination is a systematic method, such as failure mode and effects analysis (FMEA), to look for failures within the systems' architectures that could result in malfunctions that are not associated with the failures of the intended functions (for example, to discover system behaviors that have unintended safety consequences).
+Part of this examination is a systematic method, such as failure mode and effects analysis (FMEA), to look for failures within the systems' architectures that could result in their loss or partial loss, or malfunctions that are not limited by the failure condition evaluations (for example, to discover system behaviors that have unintended safety consequences when those systems fail).

 Note: The analysis of complex, highly integrated systems, in particular, should be conducted in a methodical and structured manner to ensure all significant failure conditions that arise from multiple failures and combinations of failure conditions are properly identified and accounted for.
-The relevant combinations of failures and failure conditions should be determined by the whole safety assessment process that encompasses the airplane and system-level functional hazard assessments (FHAs) and common cause analyses (CCAs).
-The overall effect on the airplane due to a combination of individual system failure conditions occurring as a result of a common or cascade failure may be more severe than the effect of each individual system failures.
+The relevant combinations of failures and failure conditions should be determined by the whole safety assessment process that encompasses the airplane and system-level functional hazard assessments (FHAs), Particular Risk (PRA), Zonal Safety (ZSA), and Common Mode (CMA) analyses.
+The overall effect on the airplane due to a combination of individual system failure conditions occurring as a result of a common or cascade failure may be more severe than the effect of each individual system failure.
 For example, failure conditions classified individually as minor or major may have hazardous or catastrophic effects at the airplane level when considered in combination.